nextstrain/docs.nextstrain.org/src/guides/share/groups/migrate-from-s3.rst

     Hello!

     It's the Nextstrain team.
 We're writing to let you know about improvements we've made to how you manage your data in Nextstrain Groups.
+We've put together :doc:`a documentation page <migrate-from-s3>` with information about the changes, including the actions requested of you. **Please review the details there and reply to this email with the information requested.**

-You're receiving this email because you're a contact for one or more Nextstrain
+    You're receiving this email because you're a contact for one or more Nextstrain Groups:
-    Groups:

       - https://nextstrain.org/groups/${*GROUPNAME*}

-    We've put together :doc:`a documentation page <migrate-from-s3>` with information about the changes, including the actions requested of you.
-    Please review the details there and reply to this email with the information requested.

     Thank you for being an early adopter of Nextstrain Groups!
 We're excited to keep improving the functionality of Groups.
 If you have any feedback,